Meadowlarke/Bibliography/Bibliography.md

 ##### Özcan, Elif, and René van Egmond.
 “Basic Semantics of Product Sounds.” _International Journal of Design_ 6, no. 2 (2012): 41–54.

+**This study seeks to understand weather product sounds can be described using semantic assosciations alone.
+These are words like powerful, hegenic, kitchen, for describing a dishwasher.**

+41: Consequential vs intentional sounds.

+-: Product sounds as semantic attributes.

+42: Lexical associations.

+-: Synthesized sounds.

+-: Psychoacoustic experiences and pleasentness/unpleasentness.

+-: Power perception.  #Z: Loudness and low frequencies increase perception of power.

+42/43: The six acoustical dimensions. #Z: Özcan and Egmond list 6 "acoustical dimensions" of product sounds: air, alarm, cyclic, impact, liquid, and mechianical.
+These sounds are distinguished from one another by ther constitution in a two-dimensional space of sharpness and loudness vs nosiness and low frequencies.

+43: Conceptual associations with these sounds and the semantic assosciations they elicit.

+-: Overview of the study.

+47: Results of study 1: 5 categories of semantic assosciations of sounds. #Z: Özcan found in a experimental study that users' semantic associations with product sounds can be grouped into 5 categories: attention, roughness, familiarity, temporal constancy, and smoothness.

+-: Power and pleasentness perceptions.

+50: Loudness and positive power judgement.

+51: Conclusions. #Z: Psychoacoustic reponses preceed emotional responses.
+For example, in order to be percieved as powerful (an emotional response) a vacuume cleaner must be percived psychoacoustically as loud. #Z: None of the action and location descriptions used in this study (things such as bathroom,bedroom, impacting, noisy) were found by Özcan to be appropriate in describing product sounds.

 ##### Özcan, Elif, and René van Egmond.
 “Product Sound Design and Application: Overview.” _5th International Conference on Design and Emotion, Gothenburg, Sweden,_ 2006.